-- We recommend that you hire from an authorised agency to ensure they have insurance in case of emergency.
+- We recommend that you hire from an authorized agency to ensure they have insurance in case of an emergency.

-- As a respect, please don't refer to them as 'porter', but call them by their names.
+- As respect, please don’t refer to them as ‘porter’, but call them by their names.

 This issue often comes up with the local trekking agency in Nepal like us.
-Last year we had a group of tourists travelling with their Nepali friend who also worked outside the country.
+Last year we had a group of tourists traveling with their Nepali friends who also worked outside the country.
 They wanted to check if their Nepali could serve as their guide in Manaslu.
 Unfortunately, this is not possible.
-It is not possible to just hire any Nepali as anyone travelling with tourists must have an authorised identity card from the government for a licensed guide and an identity card from a trekking agency for a porter or porter-guide.
-Please note that this will soon change and the government will soon also provide an authorised ID for porter or porter-guide.
+It is not possible to just hire any Nepali as anyone traveling with tourists must have an authorized identity card from the government for a licensed guide and an identity card from a trekking agency for a porter or porter-guide.
+Please note that this will soon change and the government will soon also provide an authorized ID for porter or porter-guide.
 The identity cards are very important as there are random checking by Manaslu conservation area offices in different checkpoints, like Arughat, Jagat and Samagon.
 Note that this rule only applies in restricted trekking areas in Nepal.